 1. Ask for help

 To find out about your situation and determine whether or not PQPTM services are appropriate for you, the first step is to ask for help.
+To find out the regions where PQPTM is gradually deployed, see Deployment.

 If you or a family member or friend are in distress or have signs and symptoms similar to those of a mental disorder, ask for help: